LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/GoogleDialogflowES/introduction.md

 To validate the credentials provided, you can now perform a connection test to see if the configuration you have provided is working and the bot is reachable.
-You will be able to proceed in any case, but only if **Test Connection** will result in **Connection Successful** the bot is expected to later start successfully.
+You will be able to proceed in any case, but only if **Test Connection** will result in **Connection Successful** the bot is expected to later start successfully. **Please note** that your bot should be capable of handling unsupported messages either via [fallback intents](https://cloud.google.com/dialogflow/es/docs/intents-default) or as your design pleases.
+This will ensure the success of the call to the API of Dialogflow ES for testing the connection.

 ### Limitations